 Strategic management works as a tool for ensuring the establishment of stable business machinery which conforms to all the vital factors that are essential for effective management2.
 It is the study of various management techniques and procedures which are focused on the integration of cross-functional decisions, which are formed after thorough examination and are implemented to facilitate the achievement of a business’ objectives3.
 To put it simply, strategic management is concerned with the application and formation of judicious decisions which are to strengthen a business’ management, ultimately leading towards the achievement of its goals and objectives4.

 Why Strategic Management?

 Strategic management provides a unified platform for the integration of various vital factors that jointly work towards a business’ success.
-These factors that are actively combined through the implementation of theories of strategic management include appraisals of various internal and external factors and aspects of a business setup, formulation of viable management an organisational policies and application of feasible measures that provide a business a competitive edge over others6.
+These factors that are actively combined through the implementation of theories of strategic management include appraisals of various internal and external factors and aspects of a business setup, formulation of viable management and organisational policies, and application of feasible measures that provide a business with a competitive edge over others6.

 Strategic management specifically stresses on the present and future endeavours of a business entity.
 It includes the examination and appraisal of the current strategic position of a business organisation, ensuring the proper implementation of all the practical managerial procedures and selection and formation of fruitful strategic policies for the future7.

 Strategic management finds its roots in the literary contributions of the 1950s and 1960s.
 Few of the most prominent personalities that elaborated the concept of strategic management during that era include Peter Drucker, Alfred Chandler, Igor Ansoff and Philip Selznick.
 It was through the literary efforts of these individuals the strategic management was formally recognised as an educational and corporate discipline during the 1950s and 1960s.